ShubhamSharma2311/Automation_Edge_Assignment/backend/README.md

-# Code Generation Copilot - Backend
+# Code Generation Co-pilot - Backend

 A robust Node.js backend API for an AI-powered code generation application using TypeScript, Express, Prisma, PostgreSQL, and Google's Gemini AI.